zoharsan/snowtire/known_issues.md

 #### 2019-02-14:

 - ZN: SnowSQL CLI version 1.2.4 has deployment issues which will be fixed in 1.2.5.
-As a workaround, just build the docker with 1.2.2, and launching SnowSQL will refresh the image.
+As a workaround, just build the docker with 1.2.2, and launching SnowSQL will auto-upgrade the image.
 - PG: To allow reads against GCP, add the following option to the Spark connector:
 ```
 'use_copy_unload':'false'